DeadKennedyx/SneakySnicker/README.md

      ^"****""`                      ""      "P'       ""    ""      "YP'
 ```

-C Script to encrypt and decrypt binary files
+C Script to encrypt and decrypt binary files using AES-128

 #### Usage
 File should be where the script is running.